nicknish2/PinkSnow.github.io/README.md

 # newEnglandSnowpack.github.io
-Current snowdepth at locations from around New England
+Webiste for looking at current snowdepth at locations from around New England.